 The projector includes a built-in RGB input interface to accept a single input.
-With optional accessories such as a Marquee Multi-standard Decoder, and the use of one or more external switchers, the number of inputs can be significantly increased.
-Because of this large capability, three source selection methods are available: Input Selection, Direct Channel Selection, and Up/Down Channel Selection.
+With optional accessories such as a Focus Enhancements Quad Scan, the number of inputs can be significantly increased.
+Because of this large capability, three source selection methods are available: Input Selection, Direct Channel Selection, 'and Up/Down Channel Selection.
 Sources are selected at presentation level.